-Pursuant to an employment agreement dated October 1, 2022, between Mr. Pellumbi and ShaMaran Services, Mr. Pellumbi is employed at an annual base salary (as at December 31, 2023) of US \$463,000 per annum, exclusive of bonuses, benefits and other compensation.
+Pursuant to an employment agreement dated October 1, 2022, between Mr. Pellumbi and ShaMaran Services (novated to ShaMaran on July 1, 2024), Mr. Pellumbi is employed at an annual base salary (as at December 31, 2024) of \$470,900 per annum, exclusive of bonuses, benefits and other compensation.
 The employment agreement of Mr. Pellumbi may be terminated without prior notice only for just cause as defined in the Swiss Code of Obligations.
-Pursuant to the employment agreement, ShaMaran Services or Mr. Pellumbi may terminate the employment agreement for any reason upon the applicable notice period as follows:
+Pursuant to the employment agreement, the Corporation or Mr. Pellumbi may terminate the employment agreement for any reason upon the applicable notice period as follows: